Public and private events in Monash

 The templates and examples below have been developed to assist you with planning your event:

-Please note, after opening any of the PDF templates, you will need to SAVE the template onto your computer BEFORE editing.
+Please note, after opening any of the PDF templates, you will need to SAVE the template onto a location on your computer BEFORE editing.
+To edit, re-open the template from the saved location on your computer.
+Changes to the template will not be saved if you edit the online version of the template.
 After completing the form/template, SAVE again.

 Detailed Event Plan for Community Events (pdf, 431KB)